pavoldanis/este/Readme.md

 automatically just on file change.
 One console output, to rule them all.
 Browser is automatically reloaded when needed.
 Tested on mac, linux, win.

-It's well documented and tested javascript framework written in statically typed CoffeeScript.
+It contains well documented and tested javascript framework written in statically typed CoffeeScript.
 It allows you to write powerful and efficient code for mobile devices and browsers.

+It's boilerplaite for mobile first MVC web application with unique features towards better user experience.

 ###How to use it?